under the starting arch of the Ultra-Trail

 Booklet, course specific kit list and

-Course Itinerary The
+Course Itinerary There's

-few itineraries out there that encourage dreamers,
+a few itineraries out there that encourage dreamers,

 whereas this is expertly designed to maximise your

-but it is not elitist, and we are very aware that
+so it is not elitist, and we are very aware that

 the tortoise always beats the hare!
 You need to

-be fit, but not exceptionally so.
+be quite fit, but really not exceptionally so.
 Determination,

 and the ability to keep on plodding count for a